Short summary: This 45-minute talk presents and discusses a number of ethical user experience design dilemmas

 First dilemma: You are designing a voice interface for a new startup, which is currently in beta phase.
 In the last usability test, 2 out of 20 test participants failed to complete a key task due to the voice interface.
 All other stakeholders who observed the test agreed that it was due to the participants’ funny accent.

 The next day is sign-off for the product.
 The director of the project asks each stakeholder if the product is ready and they all reply “YES”.
 You stand to lose a $10,000 financial bonus if you say “NO” and delay the product release.

-Second dilemma: Your company is facilitating a usability test for a German client.
-The German company has sent one of their UX professionals to moderate the test.
+Second dilemma: Your company, which is located in London, is facilitating a usability test for a US client.
+The client has sent one of their UX professionals to moderate the test.
 You have recruited participants.
 Your role during the test is to take notes.